yarahisham/Facebook-CaseStudy_Product-Metrics-and-KPIs/README.md

 </p>

 ## Description
-  - The report include the following points:
+  - The report includes the following points:
      - The new feature’s general vision.
      - The new feature’s metrics.
      - The new feature's KPIs.